Skip to main content

 Faculty Advisor: John Ruiz

-I am a Clinical Psychology Graduate Student, specializing in Health Psychology at the University of Arizona.
+I am a Clinical Psychology Doctoral Student, specializing in Health Psychology at the University of Arizona.
 I primarily serve as a teaching assistant and instructor, supporting undergraduate psychology education.
-My research program investigates how biopsychosocial factors - such as stress, social vigilance, and other sociocultural influences - contribute to the development of adverse health outcomes, utilizing psychophysiological methods.
-Clinically trained in evidence-based practice, I provide psychological services through the Behavioral Health Clinic (BHC), conducting assessments and delivering interventions; Cognitive Behavioral Therapy (CBT) and Acceptance and Commitment Therapy (ACT).
+My research program investigates how biopsychosocial factors - such as stress, social vigilance, and other sociocultural influences - contribute to the development of adverse health outcomes, utilizing psychophysiological methodologies.

 Research Interests:

-• Stress, Health, and Disease Risk: Investigating the specific pathways through which stress influences cardiovascular health and immunity, especially in underrepresented populations.
+• Stress and Health Risk: Investigating the specific pathways through which stress influences health and immunity, especially among underrepresented populations.

-• Sociocultural Resilience and Hispanic Health: Examining how interpersonal support, acculturation processes, and other related sociocultural resilience mechanisms influence stress and downstream physiology, for potential health protective effects among Hispanic/Latino populations.
+• Sociocultural Resilience and Hispanic Health: Examining how interpersonal support, acculturation processes, and other related sociocultural resilience mechanisms influence stress and downstream physiology among Hispanic populations.

 Selected Publications: